 - A. Hydraulic pump.
 The parts 1-3 below are positioned in the hydraulic pump.

 - 1. Charge pump, 49-51 bar.

 - 2. Main pump.

 - 3. Pressure reliefe valve for the charge pressure.

 - 4. Oil tank

 - B. Steering valve including the following:

 - 5. Gear

 - 6. Distributor

 - 7, 8.
 Pressure lines to transmit the steering power.

 - 9. Steering cylinder.

 - 10. Auxiliary hydraulics.

 - 11. Pressure reliefe valve 31-33 bar.

-- 12. Filter
+- 12. Filter.

-Red is the feeding pressure to the steering valve and auxiliary hydraulics.

-Yellow is the feeding pressure to auxiliary hydraulics connected after the steering valve.

-Green lines can act both as pressure lines and return lines, depending on the movements.
+- Red is the feeding pressure to the steering valve and auxiliary hydrauli- - Yellow is the feeding pressure to auxiliary hydraulics connected after the steering valve. - Blue is the atmospheric pressure in the oil tank and lines. - Green lines can act both as pressure lines and return lines, depending on the movements